sukanyagurav/reactjs-interview-questions/README.md

 19. ### What is React Fiber?

     Fiber is the new _reconciliation_ engine or reimplementation of core algorithm in React v16.
 The goal of React Fiber is to increase its suitability for areas like animation, layout, gestures, ability to pause, abort, or reuse work and assign priority to different types of updates; and new concurrency primitives.
+Fiber allows React to split rendering work into small chunks, called units of work, which can be processed incrementally.
+This makes React more responsive to high-priority updates, like user inputs or animations, by interrupting ongoing work and resuming later.
+In the previous React reconciliation process, updates were processed in a single, synchronous, blocking manner (called "stack reconciliation"), meaning large updates could block the UI for noticeable periods.
+Fiber fixes this by breaking rendering tasks into smaller pieces that can be paused and resumed.

     **[⬆ Back to Top](#table-of-contents)**